 You can restrict your searches to look for specific ticket, user, article, group, or organization data.
 To do this, you use the data object properties as keywords in a search.
 For example, the following search returns all closed tickets containing the words "help" and "center."

-Zendesk also supports search operators commonly used when searching the Internet, such as: (equals), > (greater than), < (less than), and "" (phrase search).
+Zendesk Support also includes search operators commonly used when searching the Internet, such as: (equals), > (greater than), < (less than), and "" (phrase search).

-For all of the details about searching the data in your Zendesk, see Zendesk search reference in the Zendesk Administrator Guide.
+For all of the details about searching your data in Zendesk Support, see Zendesk search reference in the Administrator Guide.